Skip to main content

 Building network using NAT instances in multi-availability zones

-This document introduces how to deploy a NAT (Network Address Translation) instance of KakaoCloud VM(Virtual Machine) in each availability zone of a multi-availability zone environment.
+This document introduces how to deploy NAT (Network Address Translation) instances of KakaoCloud VM in each availability zone (Multi Availability Zone).

 • Region: kr-central-2